hyperledger/besu/CONTRIBUTING.md

 1. Ensure all commits have a Sign-off for DCO, as described in [DCO.md].
 2. Follow all instructions in [PULL-REQUEST-TEMPLATE.md](.github/pull_request_template.md).
 3. Include appropriate test coverage.
 Testing is 100% automated.
-There is no such thing as a manual test.
+All submissions must be testable in an automated fashion.
 4. Follow the [Style Guides](#style-guides).
 5. After you submit your pull request, verify that all [status checks](https://help.github.com/articles/about-status-checks/) are passing.